pricelessbrewing/pricelessbrewing.github.io/_posts/Methods/2017-1-4-Simple-StirPlate-Magnets.md

 Tl;dr Yes, it makes a very simple premade magnet holder.
 </p>
 <p></p><p>
-While I'm confident many different models and styles will be applicable, I have only tried this one particular model.
+While I'm confident different models and styles will be usable, I have only tried with this one particular model.
 They're likely produced in mass and rebranded for different companies, just find out if the piece being used is attached via a screw or via another method.
 Other models may need to be cut off or otherwise modified.
 Moreover, there's almost always a sale on these for $4-$5 each.
 </p>
 <figure>
 	<a href="http://pricelessbrewing.github.io/images/Magnet_1.jpg"><img src="http://pricelessbrewing.github.io/images/Magnet_1.jpg" width="392" height="216"></a>